 The Sangamon Saga, Bruce Campbell, 1976.
 Chronologically based episodic history of the county up to 1976; events largely organized by decade.
 Although Campbell’s chronology is not always totally accurate, it’s usually close enough that a researcher can pin down when an event occurred and then, in turn, check newspaper files or other records to fill in details.
 The Saga is not available online, but the Lincoln Library catalog lists eight copies, both circulating and (in the Sangamon Valley and juvenile reference sections) non-circulating.
 The Saga also is available from online booksellers.

 The Sangamon Country, Helen Van Cleave Blankmeyer, 1935 (republished 1965 by the Sangamon County Historical Society).
 Anecdotal history originally written for schoolchildren; as a probable result, Blankmeyer seems to have chosen colorful renditions over documented ones whenever possible.
 Although portions of Sangamon Country are based on interviews with old settlers, Blankmeyer appears to have invented some details and created many spurious quotations.
 Use with care, but potentially useful in pointing researchers to aspects of county history.
-Not available online, but accessible through Lincoln Library; reprint also available for purchase through the historical society (link below).
+Not available online, but accessible through Lincoln Library.

 Springfield Sculptures, Monuments and Plaques, Carl and Roberta Volkmann, 2008.
-Designed as a complete listing of local statuary; a web supplement includes sculptures added between the book’s publication and January 2012.
-The original book is not online, but information on it and the supplemental sculptures is here.
+Designed as a complete listing of local statuary at the time.
+Not online, but available at Lincoln Library and various online book dealers.

 History of Springfield, Illinois, its attractions as a home and advantage for business, manufacturing, etc., by John Carroll Power.
 Published for the city Board of Trade, 1871.
 Readable online or as a downloadable PDF.
 (Editor: In general, downloaded PDFs allow much easier and faster searches and copying.)